luise/tester/README.md

 It also contains a custom Docker image because we require some build tools and Jenkins plugins for our testing job.

-Note that by default the quilt-tester job has the `--preserve-failed` flag enabled.
+Note that by default we enable the `--preserve-failed` for the integration-tester.
 This flag leaves machines up if there were any test failures to facilitate debugging.
-Thus, if running locally, you may have to manually destroy the quilt-tester machines if your final test run ends in a failure.
+Thus, if running locally, you may have to manually destroy the integration-tester machines if your final test run ends in a failure.

 ## Deploying
 `tester.js` contains a module that creates a Jenkins service.
 It requires some